Standardized Images and Evaluation Metrics for Tomography: Materials and Methods

-\begin{enumerate} \item \textbf{$\chi^2$ and Image-Difference Maps}\\ Image-difference maps and $\chi^2$ maps serve as valuable diagnostic tools, providing spatially resolved insight into how reconstructed data compare with a reference image or sinogram.
-Difference maps highlight pixel- (or voxel-)wise discrepancies, allowing structural mismatches to be identified in images and projection-space inconsistencies to be detected in sinograms. $\chi^2$ maps extend this concept by normalizing residuals against expected noise variance, thereby yielding a statistically grounded measure of local agreement.
-Whereas image-difference maps emphasize absolute deviations, $\chi^2$ maps account for noise and experimental variability and are particularly useful in iterative methodologies in which $\chi^2$ minimization serves as the cost function. \\ As a reconstruction converges toward a correct solution, both difference and $\chi^2$ maps should approach zero values across the field of view, with residuals persisting only in regions where reconstruction remains imperfect.
-Figure~\ref{fig:comp_ref} illustrates these tools using the Shepp-Logan phantom.
+\begin{enumerate} \item \textbf{$\chi^2$ and Image Difference Maps}\\ Image difference maps and $\chi^2$ maps serve as valuable diagnostic tools, providing spatially resolved insight into how reconstructed data compare with a reference image or sinogram.
+Difference maps highlight pixel (or voxel)-wise discrepancies, allowing structural mismatches to be identified in images and projection-space inconsistencies to be detected in sinograms. $\chi^2$ maps extend this concept by normalizing residuals against expected noise variance, thereby yielding a statistically grounded measure of local agreement.
+Whereas image difference maps emphasize absolute deviations, $\chi^2$ maps account for noise and experimental variability and are particularly useful in iterative methodologies in which $\chi^2$ minimization serves as the cost function. \\ As a reconstruction converges toward a correct solution, both difference and $\chi^2$ maps should approach zero values across the field of view, with residuals persisting only in regions where reconstruction remains imperfect.
+Figure~\ref{fig:comp_ref} illustrates these tools using the Shepp--Logan phantom.
 In both image and sinogram space, the reconstructed data are compared against their respective references, with the resulting difference and $\chi^2$ maps clearly delineating regions of mismatch.
-Such visualizations are invaluable for qualitatively diagnosing convergence behavior and guiding methodological refinement.\\ Formally, let $X$ and $Y$ be two arrays of the same shape representing, respectively, the reconstructed object (image or sinogram) and the reference (typically the "Ideal" Image or sinogram; for field data, the comparison may be performed in sinogram space).
+Such visualizations are invaluable for qualitatively diagnosing convergence behavior and guiding \mbox{methodological refinement}.

+Formally, let $X$ and $Y$ be two arrays of the same shape representing, respectively, the reconstructed object (image or sinogram) and the reference (typically the ``Ideal'' image or sinogram; for field data, the comparison may be performed in sinogram space).
 Define the residual (difference) map as

 The signed form visualizes the direction of deviations; the absolute form emphasizes magnitude.\\ To assess the statistical significance of residuals, the pixel-wise (or bin-wise) $\chi^2$ map is computed as